LucernaSancta/advanced-snake/README.md

 ## Featurs

-* Multiplayer with custom keybindings
+* Local multiplayer (manual code modification)
 * Custom textures
-* Custom maps

 ## TODO

+* Test if walls work
-* Custom textures (food and walls)
+* Custom textures (walls)
-* Multiplayer with custom keybindings
+* Implement some method to select the amount of player in the .env file
 * Custom maps
+* Fix the bug were the snake in state 0 is not rendered properly